Research Thrust 3

 Predictive Microbiome Monitoring

-Projects in Research Thrust 3 (RT3) will develop predictive models that incorporate spatiotemporal methods, generative modeling concepts, and machine learning approaches to analyze built environment microbiomes.
+Projects in Research Thrust 3 (RT3), the “Modeling” thrust, develop predictive models that incorporate spatiotemporal methods, generative modeling concepts, and machine learning approaches to analyze built environment microbiomes.

 RT3 projects will focus on the development of predictive models that identify factors that contribute to microbiome compositional variations, and microbiome signatures that associate with specific health outcomes, which in turn will inform built environment health signature identification.